fluxninja/aperture/docs/content/use-cases/adaptive-service-protection/service/average-latency-feedback.md

 ## Overview

-The response times of a service start to deteriorate when the service's underlying concurrency limit is surpassed.
-Consequently, a degradation in response latency can serve as a reliable signal for identifying service overload.
+Degradation in response latency can serve as a reliable signal for identifying service overload.
 This policy is designed to detect overload situations based on latency deterioration.
 During overload, the request rate is throttled so that latency gets restored back to an acceptable range.

 ## Configuration